craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/navigating-main-menu.rst

     :align: center
     :width: 85%

-See :ref:`newIa-nav-menu-audit` for more details on the audit logs
+See :ref:`nav-menu-audit` for more details on the audit logs

-.. _newIa-main-menu-tool-logging-levels:
+.. _main-menu-tool-logging-levels:

 --------------
 Logging Levels